Modern Times, Old Buildings

 “Isn’t that the street where the police spend most of their weekends arresting three-quarters of the student body?”
 I asked.

-“Oh, it’s not that bad, Dad,” she said, and they signed the lease and that was that.
+“Oh, it’s not that bad, Dad,” she said.
+They signed the lease and that was that.

 I drove there with her late that summer and schlepped her furniture and many boxes of belongings up a steep flight of rickety stairs.
 The rats helped me carry things.
 “Isn’t it wonderful!”
 Meghan said.
 “We’re going to have so much fun this year!”